-Raynar had seen her act a little awkward as her roommate – another woman he already knew – Denea – had left her alone, so, he thought he’ll get to know her a little, make her stay a little more enjoyable – maybe she’ll come back, maybe she’s someone interesting.
+Raynar had seen her around with Denea – and they had arrived together, but Denea had disappeared right after, so, he thought he’ll get to know her a little, maybe she’s someone interesting.

 “What do people do at Temple Guild anyway?”

 “Trying to study how they build all this, how it works.”
 The temples consisted of self-extracting blocks – the guild was studying how it’s possible, and why some temples are different, and why and how some blocks are special.
 Unique blueprints exist – and one of the largest temples in the known world – the one in Paris, holds hundreds of them.
 “We use these,” she raises her left hand and a silver-white glove appears on it – a liquid material coming out from a few pores of her skin, turning into a handy machine.
 “We take up a block… Or a marble with a blueprint on it, and sit with it…”

 “That’s right.”
 What the Eesian Scribes do – they sit with it – pick up the piece or touch it, close their eyes, and see what’s inside.
 Streaming as if a visual dream, thanks to an extra nervous system implemented within.
 “Which is pretty cool, but…” Eysin frowns now, “it’s slow and kinda boring after the first few times.
 I found it a little too manual.
 So – I figured out how to get the blocks done way faster – but Leon told me to scrap it… Which has turned me completely off…”